esoterika227/esoterika227.github.io/links/index.md

 The Most Worshipful [Grand Lodge of Oregon](http://www.masonic-oregon.com/) A. F. & A. M., under whose jurisdiction we are duly constituted.

-Our sister lodge in Seattle: [Esoterika Lodge No. 316.
+Our sister lodge in Seattle: [Esoterika Lodge №316.
 F. & A. M. of Washington.](http://www.esoterikalodge.net/)

-[Krucible Lodge No. 318, F. & A. M. of Washington](http://www.kruciblelodge318.org/) a new Traditional Observance Lodge in Tacoma, WA
+[Krucible Lodge №318, F. & A. M. of Washington](http://www.kruciblelodge318.org/) a new Traditional Observance Lodge in Tacoma, WA

-[Enlightenment Lodge No. 198, A. F. & A. M. of Cplorado](http://www.thesanctumsanctorum.com/enlightenmentlodge/) a Traditional Observance Lodge in Colorado Springs, CO we have had contact with.
+[Enlightenment Lodge №198, A. F. & A. M. of Colorado](http://www.thesanctumsanctorum.com/enlightenmentlodge/) a Traditional Observance Lodge in Colorado Springs, CO we have had contact with.

-The Orient of Oregon -- A. A. S. R., S. M. J. [The Ancient & Accepted Scottish Rite of Oregon](http://www.oregonscottishrite.org/) consisting of: the Lodge of Perfection (4th-14th degrees), the Chapter of RosAE Croix (15th-18th degrees), the Council of Kodosh (19th-30th degrees), and the Consistory (31st & 32nd degrees).
+The Orient of Oregon -- A. A. S. R., S. M. J. [The Ancient & Accepted Scottish Rite of Oregon](http://www.oregonscottishrite.org/) consisting of: the Lodge of Perfection (4th-14th degrees), the Chapter of Rose Croix (15th-18th degrees), the Council of Kadosh (19th-30th degrees), and the Consistory (31st & 32nd degrees).

 The A. Y. R. of Oregon [The Ancient York Rite of Oregon](http://yorkrite.com/or/) consisting of: the Chapter of Royal Arch Masons (4th-7th degrees), the Council of Cryptic Masons (8th-10th degrees), and the Commandery of Knights Templar (11th-13th degrees).